Motor racing-Perez leads Red Bull one-two as Mercedes struggle | Sports-Games

 Motor racing-Perez leads Red Bull one-two as Mercedes struggle

-Red Bull's Sergio Perez was fastest in Azerbaijan Grand Prix practice on Friday with Formula One championship-leading team mate Max Verstappen close behind, while Mercedes failed to make even the top 10.
-His Finnish team mate Valtteri Bottas, the winner last time Azerbaijan hosted a race in 2019, was 16th and more than two seconds slower than Perez.
+The Mexican driver lapped the Baku street circuit with a best time of one minute 42.115 seconds, 0.101 quicker than Verstappen.
+"We've done very good progress, after Monaco we did a very deep analysis and today was like 'Wow, I finally understand a bit more this car, how I need to drive it," said Perez, who joined Red Bull this season.

-Red Bull's Sergio Perez was fastest in Azerbaijan Grand Prix practice on Friday with Formula One championship-leading team mate Max Verstappen close behind, while Mercedes failed to make even the top 10.
-The Mexican lapped the Baku street circuit with a best time of one minute 42.115 seconds, 0.101 quicker than Verstappen, and looked comfortably ahead.
+Red Bull's Sergio Perez set the pace in Azerbaijan Grand Prix practice on Friday with championship-leading team mate Max Verstappen close behind while Lewis Hamilton and Mercedes failed to make the top 10.
+The Mexican driver lapped the Baku street circuit with a best time of one minute 42.115 seconds, 0.101 quicker than Verstappen.

-Mercedes' seven times world champion Lewis Hamilton, Verstappen's closest rival after five races, was 11th and more than a second off the pace as the once-dominant team struggled again.
-His Finnish team mate Valtteri Bottas, the winner last time Azerbaijan hosted a race in 2019, was 16th and more than two seconds slower than Perez.
-He had been 10th in the first practice.
+"We've done very good progress, after Monaco we did a very deep analysis and today was like 'Wow, I finally understand a bit more this car, how I need to drive it," said Perez, who joined Red Bull this season.
+"In all regards I think this is the best Friday of the season, the most complete Friday in terms of data and how comfortable I feel with the car," added the man who has twice stood on the podium in Baku.

+"I think we are definitely going to be in the mix."
+Verstappen had been fastest in the first session with a time of 1:43.184.

 The "dirty" track proved slippery for drivers, who also had to contend with breezy conditions, as the sport returned to Baku without spectators due to the COVID-19 pandemic.
 The weekend has been dominated by a row over "bendy" rear wings, with the governing FIA keeping a close eye on the situation before introducing new tests at the following French Grand Prix.